Sarah-A/training_dot_net/Azure/AzureAuthTestApp/AzureAuthTestApp/readme.md

 - Used DefaultAzureCredential() to have Azure automatically try different types of credentials (e.g. ServicePrincipal, Managed Identity etc) until it finds one that works and use it.
   - Verified that this works when I remove the ServicePrincipal secret.
   - Drawback: this still uses the applicaiton credentials rather then the user-specific credentials for getting the image blob.
 I didn't have time to change the implementation to use user-specific delegation keys to resolve this issue.
+- Added an option to get the SAS URI from the backend and download the image directly from the front end in order to improve performance.
+  - Note: this option maintains the security since the returned SAS URI is __only for the specific file with read only permissions__.
+Additionally, the SAS URI is time-limited to reduce risk.

 See [ASP.Net Razor Pages](https://learn.microsoft.com/en-us/aspnet/core/tutorials/razor-pages/razor-pages-start?view=aspnetcore-7.0&tabs=visual-studio) for general structure of the code.